mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-request.markdown

         articles.
     '''
     parsed_articles = []

+## ... source file abbreviated to get to request examples ...

     ''' Renders the template with appropriate variables.
 Up to 12 pages allowed. '''
     pages = pages if pages <= 12 else 12